Mark Fairchild, Ph.D.

 Graduates are in high demand and have accepted industrial positions in electronic imaging, color instrumentation, colorant formulation, and basic and applied research.
 Companies that have hired graduates include Apple Inc., Benjamin Moore, Canon Corp., Dolby Laboratories, Eastman Kodak Co., Hallmark, Hewlett Packard Corp., Microsoft Corp., Pantone, Qualcomm Inc., Ricoh Innovations Inc., Samsung, and Xerox Corp.

 The color science degree provides graduate-level study in both theory and practical application.
 The program gives students a broad exposure to the field of color and affords them the unique opportunity of specializing in an area appropriate for their background and interest.
-This objective will be accomplished through the program’s core courses, selection of electives, and completion of a thesis or graduate project.
+This objective is accomplished through the program’s core courses, selection of electives, and completion of a thesis or graduate project.

 Students must earn 30 semester credit hours as a graduate student to earn the master of science degree.
 For full-time students, the program requires three to four semesters of study.
 Part-time students generally require two to four years of study.
 The curriculum is a combination of required courses in color science, elective courses appropriate for the candidate’s background, and either a research thesis or graduate project.
 Students require approval of the program director if they wish to complete a graduate project, rather than a research thesis, at the conclusion of their degree.